Shopify/product-taxonomy/README.md

 You can think of this repository serving 3 primary users:

 1. **Integrators**: Those who integrate the taxonomy into other systems.
 You want **stable distribution files**.
 2. **Taxonomists**: Those who want to evolve the taxonomy itself.
-You can work directly with the **source-of-truth data files** or create an issue from a template.
+Submit a change request or work directly with the **source-of-truth data files** themselves.
 3. **Developers**: Those who want to evolve _how this ETL pipeline_ works, or add richer tooling for other users.
 You work with the **application files**.

 ### 🧩 1.
 Integrators: How to integrate with the taxonomy